 In the 1960’s, Albert Bandura developed social learning theory, which is based on the premise that watching, copying, and modeling behaviors can help an individual to learn new behaviors.
 Under social learning theory, it is suggested that a young child can learn to be aggressive merely from watching and playing violent video content.
 In a similar sense, social learning theory also suggests that a young child can watch a YouTube instructional video to learn how to pitch a tent.
 Social learning theory has further applications when it comes to consuming content and observing behavior on social media platforms.

 All of this begs the question, is social learning theory good news?
 The proverbial jury is still out on this one.
-In one sense, social learning theory is positive when applied to situations where there is a positive role model.
+In one sense, social learning is useful when applied to situations where there is a positive role model.
 An up and coming athlete who studies and works with an Olympic champion would have an opportunity to grow by watching and learning from the Olympian.
 A mentor paired with an at-risk youth would likely have an exciting outcome, as the at-risk youth could study, learn, and emulate the behaviors from the mentor.
-Rookie police and firemen shadowing more seasoned police and firemen could portray significant growth by learning from experienced professionals.
+Rookie police officers shadowing more seasoned colleagues can shorten the learning curve required for the job and help them gain valuable skills by observing the more experienced professionals.
 A preschooler can benefit from an older sibling who tries to teach them how to zipper their jacket or tie their shoelaces.

 On the other hand, social learning theory can tip in the other direction and become negative when individuals are watching and learning from destructive role models.
 Teenagers struggling with eating disorders might experience a setback if they view and learn from social media personalities that reinforce unhealthy stigmas about beauty and eating habits.
 Children who continually play video games that highlight weapons can learn to become a little too comfortable with them.